PAKGHAN SERIES, DAY 9 – 12

 MY ATTEMPT AT MUD WRESTLING

-I thought the guys at this mornings wrestling school were big, they have nothing on these lot.
-But anyway I was invited to take part in preparing the ring, warming up and then eventually have a few bouts with some of the wrestlers who no doubt went easy on me.
+I thought the guys at this morning’s wrestling school were big, they have nothing on these lot.
+But anyway, I was invited to take part in preparing the ring, warming up, and then eventually having a few bouts with some of the wrestlers who no doubt went easy on me.

 FINAL THOUGHTS